 Under no-till farming, a new planting is done through the residue of the old rather than through tilling.
 The following increases in yields from no-till farming have been estimated from several studies.

 Avoiding tillage may allow the soil to sequester more carbon, though this effect is disputed.
 The following are the soil carbon sequestration potential of no-till farming, as estimated from several studies.
-Under the largest estimate, applied over 1.5 billion hectares of cropland, the theoretical carbon sequestion potential is the equivalent of 5.5 billion tons of CO2, or a bit over 10% of world emissions.
+Under the largest estimate, applied over 1.5 billion hectares of cropland, the theoretical carbon sequestion potential is the equivalent of 5.5 billion tons of CO2 per year, or a bit over 10% of world emissions.

 The following additional benefits and drawbacks of no-till farming have been estimated.

-Cover-cropping is an important aspect of regenerative agriculture, with many purported benefits 11.
+Cover-cropping is an important aspect of regenerative agriculture with many purported benefits 12.
 One benefit is carbon sequestration potential, though studies vary widely as to how great this may be.

 Derpsch, R., Friedrich, T., Kassam, A., Li, H. "Current Status of Adoption of No-till Farming in the World and Some of its Main Benefits".
 International Journal of Agricultural and Biological Engineering 3(1).
 2010. ↩ ↩2